Hamed-Ayodeji/Star-fish-a-laravel-project/Documentation.md

 The `deploy.sh` script automates the deployment of the LAMP stack.
 It performs the following tasks:

-1. Adds important repositories to the APT package manager.
+1. Add important repositories to the APT package manager.
 2. Updates and upgrades installed packages.
 3. Installs Apache, MySQL, PHP, and other necessary packages.
 4. Configures Apache for a Laravel application.
 5. Installs Composer and sets permissions.
 6. Clones the Laravel application from GitHub and configures it.
-7. Sets up the MySQL database and updates the `.env` file.
+7. Set up the MySQL database and update the `.env` file.
 8. Caches configuration values and runs database migrations.

 The script also adds firewall rules to allow necessary ports.